CtrlK

 Workflow Clarity

-The reference selection table provides a clear decision path for which reference to consult.
-However, there is no actual workflow for implementing tests — no sequenced steps, no validation checkpoints, and no guidance on running tests or verifying results.
+The reference selection table provides a clear decision path for choosing which reference to consult.
+However, there's no workflow for actually implementing tests — no steps for setup, writing, running, or validating tests.

 2 / 3